mozilla/global-sprint/_articles/site-hosts-guide/checklist.md

 * Make introductions among all participants
 * Help participants get set up on Wi-Fi, direct them to the [Gitter Chat](https://gitter.im/mozilla/global-sprint-2017)
 * Be sure to point out your [Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) / [Code of Conduct]() and ask them to review it.
-* Ask participants to sign a Photo Release form (if needed)

 ### What to do during the Sprint